aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.1.3 =
+* tested with wordpress version 6.2.0
+* tested with woocommerce version 7.7.0
+* moved the plugin pages to top level of admin menu
+* bug fixes

 = Version 4.1.2 =
 * tested with wordpress version 6.1.1